 It should be mentioned that darker colors are typically an indicator of age.

-This step is simple, but crucial.
-You have to set the aromas free within this wine that has been cooped up in that bottle.
-In fact, the oxygen interaction involved with swirling the wine volatizes the phenolic compounds within the wine that creates the aromas that we are familiar with.
+This step is simple but crucial.
+You have to set the aromas free within the wine that has been cooped up in that bottle.
+In fact, the oxygen interaction involved with swirling the wine volatilizes the phenolic compounds within the wine that creates the aromas that we are familiar with.
 So all you have to do is move your glass quickly in a clockwise or counterclockwise manner, either on a table or hold the glass up.
-I always imagined it as trying to draw a thousand circles with a pencil.
+I always imagine it as trying to draw a thousand circles with a pencil.

-The oxygen interaction involved with swirling the wine volatizes the phenolic compounds within the wine that creates the aromas that we are familiar with
+The oxygen interaction involved with swirling the wine volatilizes the phenolic compounds within the wine that creates the aromas that we are familiar with.

 Sniffing your wine is absolutely crucial.
 In order to get an idea of what flavors may be in this wine, you have to smell it.
 When you do, you engage the olfactory nerves within your nose which contribute to most of the flavors you may be familiar with.
 I personally will start with a short sniff followed by a long whiff whenever I'm doing a wine tasting to get the full range of aromas.